 For more epicness, get the Devil to stay behind and she treats the whole being drowned thing as nothing more than a leisurely stroll.

 Managing to finally shut Durance up with a single crippling statement: "now I see why you call your goddess a whore.
 She jilted you and you still pine for her."
-When he regains his composure, he claims unconvincingly that "what was burned once will never burn again", but the narration before makes it clear the Watch managed to hit a deep nerve.
+When he regains his composure, he claims unconvincingly that "what was burned once will never burn again", but the narration before makes it clear the Watcher managed to hit a deep nerve.

 Sweat collects in the sooty creases of his forehead and runs down his ruddy cheeks.
 It drips from the tip of his nose.
 His mouth moves, but his utterances make no sound.
 He is, for once, at a loss.